Switching from .NET to Mendix Gives Evan Gagnier Speed and Autonomy

-In today’s installment of our rapid developer profile series, we are featuring Evan Gagnier, software engineer application manager at Granite Telecommunications.
-Hear how he switched from developing in .Net to developing with the Mendix Platform for faster results and more autonomy.
+In today’s maker profile, we are featuring Evan Gagnier, software engineer application manager at Granite Telecommunications.
+Hear how he switched from developing in .NET to developing with the Mendix Platform for faster results and more autonomy.

 1. What is your education and professional background?
 Did you have any prior development experience?